A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Proposed Model

-For $s_i\leq 1$,
+For $s\leq 1$,

-For $s_i>1$,
+For $s>1$,

 The HIV recency rate, $E(Y)$, is estimated at the weighted average of Type-2 risk for all individuals in our sample.
-The proportion of recent infections among all HIV-positive adults is $(1-P_\text{ART})\times E(Y)$, where $P_\text{ART}$ is the ART coverage rate among HIV-positive adults.
-The estimate of annual HIV incidence within one year preceding the survey among the adult population may then be constructed according to:

-where $P_\text{HIV}$ is the HIV prevalence at the survey time. $P_\text{ART}$ and $P_\text{HIV}$ are known from other resources, i.e. ART programming data and HIV prevalence surveillance data.
+Then for a given population, if external data sources are available to estimate ART coverage rate among HIV-positive adults ($P_\text{ART}$) and HIV prevalence ($P_\text{HIV}$), the estimation of annual HIV incidence can be obtained by

+where the numerator is the proportion of recent infections in the population, and the denominator is the proportion of those at risk for new HIV infections in the past year.

+Equation~(\ref{eq:incidence}) assumes that individuals on ART are all long-term infections.
+While this assumption seems reasonable in the current data example, it may become problematic in more recent years as many countries have adopted the Universal Test and Treat (UTT) guideline.
+Under UTT, all individuals testing HIV positive are referred for immediate ART initiation, meaning the start of ART may occur closer to the time of infection.
+Our classification method remains valid for individuals not on ART, regardless of UTT implementation.
+However, to reliably estimate HIV incidence in the context of UTT, a separate recency classifier for individuals on ART will need to be developed, which we leave for future work.